For many people – myself included, the travel bug is something that refuses to let go.

 Sure, photographs are a great way to document your travels, but they are only a fraction of how you can make the most of your trip.
 The pics go on Instagram or Facebook, and people will engage with them, but then what?
 You should try to capture as many memories in as many different ways as possible.
-This can include videos, which are great for capturing the atmosphere of your destination, print some of your favourite pics for home, keep a journal and even bring back the occasional souvenir.
-All of these will transport you back to the moments experienced whilst there.
+This can include videos, which are great for capturing the atmosphere of your destination, printing some of your favourite pics for home, keeping a journal and even bringing back the occasional souvenir.
+All of these will transport you back to the moments you experienced whilst there.

 Don’t Take All Your Cash With You